 The larger the threads or fibers are that make up the fabric, the larger you will want your stitch length and stitch width.
 For example, think of the heavy fibers that make up burlap or canvas fabric, in comparison to a quilting cotton fabric.
-In order to enclose a good amount of the fibers that make up the burlap fabric, you will need a wide and long stitch.
-However, very fine cotton what is made up of fine fibers will not require that wide and long stitch in order to encapsulate the threads making up the fine cotton fiber.
+In order to enclose a good amount of the fibers that make up the burlap fabric, you will need a wide and long stitch; however, very fine cotton would require a thinner and shorter stitches in order to encapsulate the threads making up the fine cotton fiber.

 Step by Step

 - Sew the seam, using the seam allowance that is called for in your pattern directions.